pkelchte/ms-playground/README.md

 The go-playground folder contains the front-end of the playground, which is deployed to appspot.

-compile.go in the root folder is supposed to run on another server.
+backend.go in the root folder is supposed to run on another server.

 That server should have a working golang 1.3 compiler toolchain (for all platforms, including nacl), as well as a version of the NaCl SDK, to run programs in a sandboxed environment.